 Animals that live in the Riviera Maya in Mexico Gallery

 There are a lot of different animals here that you will not see at home.
 We have started a collection of photos that we have taken while out and about and wanted to tell you about some of the animals that live here and where you can best see them.
 Many times you will see some of these animals at your resort in Playa Del Carmen or Riviera Maya.
 We will continue to add to this gallery so check back.

 Flamingos in Mexico

 Flamingos are native to Mexico and are unlike any other birds.
-Flamingos naturally live in lagoons or large shallow lakes.
+These birds naturally live in lagoons or large shallow lakes.
 Their long legs allow them to wade out into water to feed that other birds cannot reach.
 Flamingos are a social animal and you will always see them together with other birds.

 Where to see flamingos in Mexico?